salsicha/CyberPhysics/applications/rpiflightcontroller/README.md

 TODO:
-get aerostack2 gazebo sim working flight controller needs to be able to hover mode, this requires a PID get velocity from camera/GPS, use velocity error in python script drone will only move forward pitch will control forward velocity
+get aerostack2 gazebo sim working flight controller needs to be able to hover mode, this requires a PID convert drone stabilization script to use Oak1 hardware use velocity error in python script drone will only move forward pitch will control forward velocity
 PID in python script will adjust pitch to get desired velocity